Unix-Code/radai-challenge/README.md

     * Using a library like PyInstaller
     * Building the project into an installable package (if it's to be composed in other systems), ie using Poetry
     * Writing a Dockerfile to create a reusable Docker image

+* Note: I wrote a lot of the components to be reusable and thus wrote validation to support that.
+  Given the fact that there no invalid initial input, this may not be necessary and can be removed for brevity, but if the reusable components can be expected to be reused in a slightly different context, then the additional validation would serve some utility.